open2b/scriggo-site/site/templates/switch-from-jinja-to-scriggo.md

 ## Continue to learn

-Now you can checkout this resources:
+Now you can check out these resources:

 - [Templates](/templates), which provides a more depth overview of the Scriggo template.